adamsorbie/Stroke_Microbiota_reproducibility/README.md

 ## Data processing and Analysis

 Here we provide two pipeline scripts to process 16S microbiota data.
-To reach a wider audience, one is written in R and the other in shell/python via QIIME2 so researchers can choose whichever they are most comfortable with.
+To reach a wider audience, one is written in R and the other in shell/python via QIIME2 (currently only alpha version) so researchers can choose whichever they are most comfortable with.

 ### Installation